 THE4BEES project builds on the hypothesis: Energy is consumed by people rather than by buildings.
-To approach this hypothesis, the project will focus on behavioural change of users in public buildings.
-It will be based on an inclusive collaborative approach traditionally addressed as open innovation.
-More specifically it will introduce Co-creation labs, a form of labs evolving from the Living Labs methodology.
+To approach this hypothesis, the project focuses on behavioural change of users in public buildings.
+It is based on an inclusive collaborative approach traditionally addressed as open innovation.
+More specifically it introduces Co-creation labs, a form of labs evolving from the Living Labs methodology.

 In the existing literature the therm Co-creation lab is not yet in place as a specific method.
 Instead there exist vast theory on living labs and co-creation techniques, but not on “Co-creation labs”.
 Co-creation labs term, is usually used as an adjective to the specific open innovation place, usually run by a specific institution - for example “BMW Group Co-Creation Lab”.
-Within THE4BEES project the “co-creation labs” term will be used as a place, where co-creation will be implemented.
-Co-creation will follow general method (PLEASS method) and will be more specified in each region’s CCLab plans – served as an action plans.
+Within THE4BEES project the “co-creation labs” term is used as a place, where co-creation is implemented.
+Co-creation follows general method (PLEASS method) and is more specified in each region’s CCLab plans – served as an action plans.
 Co-creation labs should therefore be understood as an open-innovation arena, where inclusive activities from all technical work packages will take place.

-Co-creation labs (CCLabs) will be established in each of 7 pilot regions:
+Co-creation labs (CCLabs) are established in each of 7 pilot regions: